MetaNetX/MNXtools/doc/convert_manual.md

 **REAC_MAP_OK**

-* The original equation was converted into an equation which reactants are all mapped to MNXref
+* The original equation was converted into an equation which reactants are all mapped to MNXref.

 **REAC_MAP_MNXREF**

-* The original equation was converted into an equation which reactants are all mapped to MNXref
+* The original equation was converted into an equation which reactants are all mapped to MNXref.
-* In addition, the mapped equation corresponds to a known equation into the MNXref repository
+* In addition, the mapped equation corresponds to a known equation into the MNXref repository.

 **REAC_MAP_UNKNOWN**